xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2000-08-28-the-hill-tribes-of-northern-thailand.md

 soil and on small plots of land, this task of conversion has been difficult.
-Slowly though, corn, lettuce, and of course rice have become the main crops.The Fall of the Hill-Tribes...Green curry for dinner, no spice.
+Slowly though, corn, lettuce, and of course rice have become the main crops.

+The Fall of the Hill-Tribes...

+Green curry for dinner, no spice.
 The tourist way.
 Night fell quickly on the village and it was dark and silent, except for the tourist hut.
 It was a